-Akram Khan is one of the most celebrated and respected dance artists today.
-In just over 18 years he has created a body of work that has contributed significantly to the arts in the UK and abroad.
-His reputation has been built on the success of imaginative, highly accessible and relevant productions such as Until the Lions, Kaash, iTMOi (in the mind of igor), DESH, Vertical Road, Gnosis and zero degrees.
+Akram Khan is one of the most celebrated and respected dance artists of today.
+In just over 19 years he has created a body of work that has contributed significantly to the arts in the UK and abroad.
+His reputation has been built on the success of imaginative, highly accessible and relevant productions such as XENOS, Until the Lions, Kaash, iTMOi (in the mind of igor), DESH, Vertical Road, Gnosis and zero degrees.

 Khan’s work is recognised as being profoundly moving, in which his intelligently crafted storytelling is effortlessly intimate and epic.
 Described by the Financial Times as an artist “who speaks tremendously of tremendous things”, a highlight of his career was the creation of a section of the London 2012 Olympic Games Opening Ceremony that was received with unanimous acclaim.